 It was around six years ago now that I found myself on the streets, an alcoholic.
 But this story has only a part of me in it.
-It’s about the other people out there, now that the clocks have gone back.
-They are the quiet ones, and those aren’t monsters under the bed.
+It’s about the other people out there, the quiet ones.
+Those aren’t monsters under the bed.
 These are the ghosts…

 “If I don’t write, I’ll drink.
 So I have to force myself.
 Because if I’m drunk, I can’t write.”

 The story of how I became a ghost is surprisingly ordinary: I died.
 My actual passing was like that moment when you fall asleep every night: You don’t remember it.
 The next day, you’ll remember being awake before you slept; you know you’ve been sleeping and you may recall dreams.
 But you won’t remember the transit from wakefulness to slumber.
 So dying was just like that, for me at least.

 It didn’t take long to realise I was dead because people just stopped talking to me.
 I could still walk around but no-one could see or hear me.
 A couple of times, people just walked straight through me, as though I wasn’t there.
 I wasn’t but I was.

 When someone walks through you when you’re a ghost, you get to know a lot more about them on the inside.
 I don’t mean how their internal organs look (just like in a hospital documentary or horror film) but a feeling of their inner self.
 It’s surprising how many people you thought you knew turn out to be complete twunts.

 Even though I was invisible and inaudible, I felt vulnerable in this brave new world.
 I’m used to being looked at.
 I like it.
 I dress provocatively.
 But here, no-one was looking at me, which made me anxious.
 I felt invisible.
 I was invisible.
 That’s how I ended up sleeping under George’s bed.

 So kids: It’s not a monster under the bed, it’s a ghost.